drskaf/Perf_Style_Transfer/README.md

 3. MUNIT: multimodal unsupervised image-to-image translation will use encoder and decoder to generate stylised images, trained on the whole dataset.

 4. ## Performance metrics
 5. 1.
-PS.py: perceptual similarity score, the higher the score the more similar the stylised image to original map.
+PS.py: Perceptual Similarity score, the higher the score the more similar the stylised image to original map.
+   2. FID.py: Frechet Inception Distance, the lower the score the more similar extracted features.